Massacre at Huế: Communist preliminary occupation plans and orders

 Another section, dealing with Target Area 1 ("the Phu Ninh ward") read: "Annihilate all spies, reactionaries, and foreign teachers (such as Americans and Germans) in the area.
 Break open prisons.
 Investigate cadre, soldiers and receptive civilians imprisoned by the enemy.
 Search for tyrants and reactionaries who are receiving treatment in hospitals."
 The orders for Target Area 2 ("the Phu Vinh ward") were similar: "Annihilate the enemy in the area....
 Rally the Buddhist force to advance the isolation of reactionaries who exploit the Catholics of Phu Cam."
 The orders for Target Area 3 ("the wharves along the An Cuu River and from Truong Sung to the Kho Ren Bridge") followed the same pattern: "Search for and pursue spies, tyrants and reactionaries hiding near the wharf....
 Motivate the people in the areas along the River to annihilate the enemy."
 For Target Area 4 (the district including Phu Cam and the Binh Anh, Truong Giang, Truong Cuu and An Lang sections) the orders were "Search for and pursue spies and reactionaries in the area....
 Destroy the power and influence of reactionary leaders...."
 For Area 1, Cell 3 was assigned the job of "Annihilation of tyrants and the elimination of traitors".

 In June 1968, the American 1st Cavalry troops captured PAVN documents that included a directive written two days before the battle began.
 It included these instructions: "For the purpose of a lengthy occupation of Huế, we should immediately liberate the rural areas and annihilate the wicked GVN administrative personnel.

 Specific Mission....
 We must attack the enemy key agencies, economic installations, and lines of communications.
 We must also annihilate the enemy mobile troops, reactionary elements and tyrants."

-On 1 February, the provincial administration, having taken control of Huế, issued a directive that ordered the troops, in part, "To wipe out all puppet administrative organs of the puppet Thiệu-Kỳ (President Nguyễn Văn Thiệu, Vice President Nguyễn Cao Kỳ) clique at all levels in the province, city and town down to every single hamlet."
+On 1 February, the provincial administration, having taken control of Huế, issued a directive that ordered the troops, in part, "To wipe out all puppet administrative organs of the puppet Thiệu-Kỳ clique at all levels in the province, city and town down to every single hamlet."